seanthegeek/seanthegeek.github.io/_posts/2016-08-22-prevent-ransomware-strategic-defense.md

 * Limit admin access
 * Regularly check your network perimeter and publicly accessible applications for vulnerabilities
 * Use multi-factor authentication for all remote access
-* Block all uncatagorized sites
+* Block all uncategorized sites
 * Block high-risk sites and P2P protocols
 * Automatic VPN for everyone working remotely
 * Have solid backups and disaster recovery plans